Qwin-OS/images/README.md

-images
+Images
 ======

-two images for qemu
+Prebuilt images for emulators.